sambaly/moborg/project.md

    - Number of people registered

 2. View Details of a huddle

+   Requires huddles to have identifiers to be inserted into the URI.

    - Participant detail
      - Name
      - Github username
      - Email address
      - Discord username
      - New to group ?

 3. Create new huddleSummaryView